-File Name: lua_decoders/linux_diskstats.lua
+Plugin Name: SandboxDecoder File Name: lua_decoders/linux_diskstats.lua

 Parses a payload containing the contents of a /sys/block/\$DISK/stat file (where \$DISK is a disk identifier such as sda) into a Heka message struct.
-This also tries to obtain the TickerInterval of the input it received the data from, by extracting it from a message field named TickerInterval.
+This also tries to obtain the TickerInterval of the input it recieved the data from, by extracting it from a message field named TickerInterval.